 Jerry and Heidi Reeves started converting their small commercial cattle herd into a Wagyu herd in 1990.
-The past three decades have been dedicated to advancing the American Wagyu breed.
-Bar R Cattle Company registered our first percentage Wagyu heifer in 1990 and maintains membership number 20 in the American Wagyu Association; the oldest active member in the Association.
+Over the past three decades have been dedicated to advancing the American Wagyu breed.
+Bar R Cattle Company registered our first percentage Wagyu heifer in 1990 and maintains membership number 20 in the American Wagyu Association; the oldest continually active member in the Association.

 Located in the Palouse region of Eastern Washington, we winter cattle on family land in the breaks of the Snake River and lease land in the Idaho Mountains for summer pasture.
 We grow and produce our own alfalfa hay during the summer in order to feed our cattle through the winter.

 We believe in selective breeding based on data.
 We evaluate sires from progeny carcass data by leasing bulls to large commercial Angus ranches who use the bulls to breed their heifers.
 The resulting calves comprise a contemporary group and are followed through to slaughter with carcass data collected.
 This has allowed us to select elite sires with proven superior carcass genetics.
 We use a reference sire in each contemporary group so a connectivity between groups can be used in calculating Expected Progeny Differences (EPDs) by the National Wagyu Sire Summary.
 We have 60-80 bulls on lease each year and from these we select those that produce progeny with the highest quality carcasses.